curiomac/internship-project-sam-binu/README.md

 - **redux/**: Manages all state-related actions and reducers.
 - **styles/**: Custom CSS and TailwindCSS configurations.
 - **App.js**: Main application component.

-## Contributing

-Feel free to fork this repository, submit issues, or send pull requests to contribute to the project.